Government procurement: Need for government procurement

-Scope
+Scope and impact

+Government procurement practice impacts on all public works, services and supply contracts entered into by a public authority, and the markets from which these are purchased.

-Government procurement regulations normally cover all public works, services and supply contracts entered into by a public authority.
-However, there may be exceptions.
-These most notably cover military acquisitions, which account for large parts of government expenditures.
-The GPA and EU procurement law allow of exceptions where public tendering would violate a country's essential security interests.
+Public procurement regulations normally cover all works, services and supply contracts but there may be exceptions.
+These most notably cover military acquisitions, which account for large parts of government expenditure, some aspects of health care, and low value procurement.
+The GPA and EU procurement law allow for exceptions where public tendering would violate a country's essential security interests.
 Additionally, certain politically or economically sensitive sectors, such as public health, energy supply or public transport, may also be treated differently.
+Government procurement is linked to economic growth, protection and enhancement of competitive market conditions, policy achievement, and innovation promotion.